BENEFIT AUCTION GUIDELINES

 The Haviland Collectors International Educational Foundation Benefit Auction is the major fundraiser for HCIEF, so we need the participation of every member to make it a great success.
 We are asking that the Haviland to be auctioned be high quality pieces that are free of chips, cracks, or other damage.
 A committee will review the pieces prior to the auction.
 If you wish to bring pieces that do not meet the standards for the auction, you are welcome to place them on the Free Haviland table.

-Beginning this year, donors may elect to specify the particular fund to which HCIEF's percentage of the proceeds of their auction lots will be designated.
+Donors may elect to specify the particular fund to which HCIEF's percentage of the proceeds of their auction lots will be designated.
 Prior to this change, a donor could only specify and donate to a particular fund if the contribution was the entire 100% of the proceeds.
 These funds include archives, scholarship grants, and memorial funds.
 Any non-designated proceeds will be donated to the HCIEF general fund.
 These changes in policy are reflected on the new auction information cards that donors complete for each lot.
 A list of the funds to which auction proceeds maybe designated will be provided at the conference.

 For any item selling under $250.00, twenty percent of the selling price will be considered to be a donation to HCIEF.
 For those items selling from $250.00 to $499.99, fifteen percent of the selling price will be considered to be a donation.
 If an item sells for $500.00 or more, ten percent of the selling price will be considered to be a donation.
 Donations of items with 100% of the proceeds designated as contributions to HCIEF are, of course, most welcome and appreciated.